Majorization-Minimization-Based Levenberg--Marquardt Method for Constrained Nonlinear Least Squares: Majorization lemma and proposed method

 \subsection{LM method as majorization-minimization}

-Majorization-minimization (MM) is a framework for nonconvex optimization that successively performs (approximate) minimization of an upper bound on the objective function.
-The following lemma, a majorization lemma, shows that the model $m^k_\lambda(x)$ defined in \cref{eq: def of model} is an upper bound on the objective $f(x)$ under certain assumptions.
-Thus, the LM method can be interpreted as a type of MM.
+MM is a framework for nonconvex optimization that successively performs (approximate) minimization of an upper bound on the objective function.
+The following lemma, a majorization lemma, shows that the model $m^k_\lambda$ defined in \cref{eq: def of model} is an upper bound on the objective $f$ over some region under certain assumptions.